hereticjsorg/heretic/manual/cli.md

 # Console Client

-There is console client available which allows you to automate some routine Heretic tasks such as creating or removing new modules.
+There is console client available which allows you to automate some routine Heretic tasks such as creating or removing new pages.

 To use CLI, please run the following command: